Fooxly/vscode-provision-lens/README.md

 ## 📙 &nbsp;How to use

-Check out our [Getting Started](HELP.md) guide for more information.
+Check out our [Getting Started]("https://packages.fooxly.com/provision/manual") guide or use `Help: Provision` for more information.

 ## 📕 &nbsp;Commands